abid-munna/traffic_data_stream_analysis/README.md

 kafka-console-consumer.sh --topic traffic_sensor --bootstrap-server localhost:9092
 ```

-### Run Other Scripts to console the differnt grouping in spark structured streaming
+### Run Other Scripts to submit spark grouping to see the spark structured streaming using windowing

 ```bash
 ### Test write